What Video Equipment Do I Need?

 Since actual movie film is a series of photographs taken at high speeds, film cameras don’t usually have the capability to record audio.
 So the way major filmmakers record sounds during filming is by using a shotgun microphone on a boom pole.

 A shotgun is a long, slender, highly sensitive directional microphone.
+It looks like this.
 It records sounds in stereo and tends to pick up the greatest volume of sound from the direction it is pointing.
 While filming a scene in which two people are talking, for example, the shotgun mic is suspended above and between them, pointing downward so that it picks up their dialogue.

 Muffs / Windscreens